tchajed/sys-verif-fa25/docs/assignments/hw2/README.md

 "This proves False with no hypotheses, which makes separation logic unsound!" he exclaims, a little too excited at having broken what you spent so much time learning.

 What do you say to Ben?
+Write directly to Ben (a fellow student), with the sort of explanation you might write in an email or at a whiteboard.

 ## Exercise 5